Frequently Asked Questions

 You can apply as early as the second semester of your sophomore year or as late as your senior year.
 However, we recommend planning ahead with your undergraduate advisor since you’ll need available credits in order to be a part of the program.

 At what point do I enroll in graduate courses?

 If approved, you can take graduate courses during your junior and senior years.

 What is required for approval?

 As an undergraduate applying for entry into a combination degree program, you must have a minimum cumulative 3.0 UF GPA, meet all other eligibility requirements, and obtain approval from your undergraduate program and the CJC graduate division to enroll in graduate coursework while you are completing your undergraduate degree.
-Once you apply for admission to the Graduate School, however, you must meet the admission standards required by the Master of Arts in Mass Communication (MAMC) program.
+Once you apply for admission to the Graduate School, you must meet the admission standards required by the Master of Arts in Mass Communication (MAMC) program.